6AMRUN/6AMRUN/README.md

-- 👋 Hi, I’m @6AMRUN
+- 👋 Hi, I’m Lexi
-- 👀 I’m interested in web development
+- 👀 I’m interested in becoming an Data Analyst
-- 🌱 I’m currently learning python, sql
+- 🌱 I’m currently learning python, sql, and other programming languages
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...